RallyTechServices/project-id-iteration-acceptance-report/README.md

 A report of items in the most recently completed sprint that are accepted and associated with an id embedded in the project name or a second level PI.

+* There is a setting in App Settings... that will allow the administrator to configure this to show the data from the current workspace or from all workspaces

 ## Development Notes

 * This app will gather data from across workspaces.
 Performance could be a problem.